 In comparison, a high speed swinging golfer might launch the ball too high with too much loft, killing their chance of achieving maximum distance.

-Low handicappers should play a golf driver anywhere from 8.5-to-10.5 degrees of loft on the face.
+Low handicappers should play a golf driver anywhere from 8.5 to 10.5 degrees of loft on the face.
 What loft is ideal for their game depends on their actual club speed with the driver.

 High handicappers and beginners should consider finding a driver with no more than 12.5 degrees of loft.
 Most golfers at this skill level suffer from a lack of consistency.
-The additional loft allows them to hit more shots with carry that equates to distance.

-By working their way up to golf drivers with lofts around 9.5 degrees, the inexperienced golfer can grow in their game and create the fundamental skill set to increase their confidence.
-Then as the swing grows, so can the equipment.
+By working their way up to golf drivers with lofts around 9.5 degrees, inexperienced golfers can improve their game and create the fundamental skill set to increase their confidence.

 The best golf drivers of all time provide golfers with a high-quality shaft that creates distance while maintaining accuracy by allowing the face to return to square at impact.

-A regular shaft flex is an excellent place for high handicappers looking to start their golfing journey.
-With a titanium head driver coupled with a regular flex shaft, a slower swing will maximize their distance without suffering from poor carry, like with lesser drivers.
+With a titanium head driver and a regular flex shaft, a slower swing will maximize their distance without suffering from poor carry, like with lesser drivers.

-Regular shaft flex is excellent for either left or right hand golfers that need more from their tee shots with a newly made driver.
-Drivers, like the Cleveland Launcher series, offer a fixed hosel that works extremely well with a finely-crafted regular flex shaft.
+Drivers, like the Cleveland Launcher series, offer a fixed hosel that works extremely well with a finely crafted regular flex shaft.

 Modern golf drivers provide a massive sweet spot to golfers, and for players with ultra-fast swing speeds, a strong fundamental approach allows them to focus solely on generating distance.

 One of the essential attributes of a driver for all golfers is forgiveness.
-The factors that create forgiveness along a driver’s face include the size of the sweet spot, the shape of the head, and possible innovations used to curve the hitting area to reduce side spin.
+The factors that create forgiveness along a driver’s face include:

 To hit the ball down the center of the fairway with straight flight, a golfer must strike with the center of the face in a square position.
-For shots that strike an area off-center, forgiving modern drivers allow golfers to keep the target line by redirecting the shot.

 Like the PGX Offset golf driver, draw-bias golf drivers offer an anti-slice approach to keeping the ball along the target line.
-These golf drivers don’t offer forgiveness as much as a major correction in how the equipment strikes the golf ball.

 While some of the forgiving features of a neutral driver carry over to a draw-bias driver, the majority are diminished through the redesigned head.